 Fiber alone contains no calories, and it provides the bulk to your diet that gives you the satisfaction of chewing.
 Fiber gives us the feeling of a full stomach sooner and stays in our stomach longer than other substances we eat, slowing down our rate of digestion and keeping us feeling full longer.
 Foods with fiber are satisfying so you don’t feel hungry between meals.
 Click here to see the fiber content of a large variety of foods.

 Be sure to drink plenty of fluids when adding fiber to your diet.
 While fiber is normally helpful to your digestive system, without adequate fluids it can cause constipation instead of helping to eliminate it.
+If you want to understand more about how it works there are online resources you can consult.

 What’s the moral of the story?